chase-moskal/omnistorage/README.md

-# xlocalstorage
+# omnistorage

 - cross-domain localstorage access
 - using iframe postmessage rpc via [crosscall](https://github.com/chase-moskal/crosscall)
-- **you install the xlocalstorage host html page**
+- **you install the omnistorage host html page**
-	xlocalstorage hostpage provides access to its localstorage
+	omnistorage hostpage provides access to its localstorage
 - **then the client can use that host page's localstorage**
 	even across domains